-Objects are placed in buckets and contain user data in whatever format it was uploaded in.
+Objects are hosted in buckets and contain user data in the format it was uploaded in.

-Object Storage allows you to store objects in the standard and cold storage.
-For more information, see the section Storage class.
+Object Storage lets you store objects in standard and cold storage.
+For more information, see Storage class.

-The structure for storing objects is flat, but GUI-based tools allow you to work with Object Storage like a hierarchical file system.
-The hierarchical view is possible because keys can be written as paths in a file system, for example,
+Objects are stored in a flat structure, but GUI-based tools let you use Object Storage as a hierarchical file system.
+Hierarchical view is possible because keys can be written as paths in a file system (for example,

-top_level_prefix/subprefix/text_data.txt.
-In the Yandex.Cloud management console, prefixes are called folders.
+top_level_prefix/subprefix/text_data.txt).
+In the Yandex.Cloud management console, prefixes are called directories.

 A key must:

 - Be less than 1024 bytes in size.

 : * ? " < > | !.